 During a hospitalization in which transplant services are performed (where those services are governed under specialty transplant contracts between AHCCCS and the hospital, and paid under component pricing) a recipient may first receive inpatient hospital services that are not related to the transplant, or related to the evaluation component of the transplant, all of which are paid under the APR-DRG methodology.

 In the event a recipient receives services during an inpatient stay prior to “Prep and Transplant” (or any other transplant component priced in the specialty contract), a separate 0111 or 0851 bill type admit through discharge claim utilizing a Discharge Status code of 70, should be filed for services performed before the specialty-contract transplant components and paid at APR-DRG.
 On the UB-04 paper claim form or the 837 institutional submission, the “From” date of service should correspond to the initial admission date of the member.
-The “Through” date of service reported on the claim should be the date immediately preceding the specialty-contract transplant components.
+The “Through” date of service reported on the claim should be equal to the first day of the specialty-contract transplant components.
 All diagnosis codes describing the patient’s medical condition may be included on the claim.
 However, the claim should only include those revenue codes, surgical procedures, service units, and charges for services performed between the “From” and “Through” dates of service, which reflect the services that are not related to the transplant, or related to the evaluation component of the transplant.
 Since a separate claim is filed there is no proration of the claim; a full DRG payment will be paid for the portion of the stay associated with the services that are not related to the transplant, or related to the evaluation component of the transplant.

 32. Hospital Presumptive Eligibility